archway-network/archway-docs/docs/participate/contribute.md

 #### Developer docs:

-"Developer docs" refers to documentation for smart contract and dAPp developers.
+_Developer docs_ refers to documentation for smart contract and dApp developers.
 It's content to help them build and scale their dApps on Archway network.
 They contain information that is pertinent to:
 - Smart Contract development
 - Web and UI frontends that connect to Archway network
 - [Archway developer CLI](https://www.npmjs.com/package/@archwayhq/cli)